-Limor Shmerling Magazanik is a Senior Fellow.
-In this role, Limor engages policymakers, regulators, academics, and business leaders and convenes multi-stakeholder groups for discussion, on Innovation and social goals in areas such as AI, Data Governance, Cybersecurity, Digital Health, E-Government, Fintech, Smart Cities and Smart Mobility.
-She is a member of the OECD Data Governance Expert Group and initiated the founding of the Privacy Tech Alliance.
+Limor Shmerling Magazanik served as a Senior Fellow.
+In this role, Limor engaged with policymakers, regulators, academics, and business leaders and convenes multi-stakeholder groups for discussion, on Innovation and social goals in areas such as AI, Data Governance, Cybersecurity, Digital Health, E-Government, Fintech, Smart Cities and Smart Mobility.

 Prior to that Limor was advisor and Legal Secretary to the Council for Cable & Satellite Broadcasting at the Ministry of Communications.
 Her previous roles include practicing corporate and commercial law, product management in the high-tech industry and a judicial clerkship.